 Costing means ascertaining the actual cost.
 Specifically, it can be defined as working out the actual cost of an article that has already been produced or a service that has already been rendered.

-‘Estimating‘, on the other hand, refers to ascertaining in advance of the probable cost of manufacturing an article or of completing a contract or of executing a process in near future.
+Estimating, in contrast to costing, refers to ascertaining—in advance—the probable cost of manufacturing an article, completing a contract, or executing a process in the near future.
 Estimating is based on past (recorded) experience.

 Estimating necessarily involves some guesswork, but guesses should be guided by facts to the greatest possible extent.

 One of the advantages of the cost accounting system is that it provides reliable data on the basis of which estimates or tenders for future work can be prepared much more accurately than would otherwise be possible.

 In this way, the margin of error in estimating a cost is reduced, which enables organizations to provide quotes to clients at a competitive price.

 When estimating cost on the basis of past cost data, the anticipated changes in relevant costs must be taken into account; otherwise, the estimates may not be correct.